-Following the recent wildfires of 2017, AEC has been reviewing, developing, expanding and refining the Wildfire Mitigation Plan and Emergency Response Plan (ERP).
-The goal of these plans is to provide mature and comprehensive programs that improves power line safety, increases reliability, and helps to keep AEC's membership prepared in the event of an overall emergency.
-As part of the Wildfire Mitigation Plan, AEC has made significant enhancements in system design, weather analysis and prediction, operational changes and outage prediction, supplemental inspection and maintenance practices, active vegetation management, and created fire models to allow AEC to move where the risk is the greatest and be able to predict where fire may travel in the event of an active fire situation.
-These programs and best practices are all as described in this Wildfire Mitigation Prevention Plan.
+Following the recent wildfires of 2017, AEC has been reviewing, developing, expanding, and refining the wildfire mitigation plan and Emergency Response Plan (ERP).
+The goal of these plans is to provide mature and comprehensive programs that improve power line safety, increase reliability, and help to keep AEC's membership prepared in the event of an overall emergency.
+As part of the wildfire mitigation plan, AEC has made significant enhancements in system design; weather analysis and prediction; operational changes and outage prediction; supplemental inspection and maintenance practices; active vegetation management; and created fire models to allow AEC to move where the risk is the greatest and be able to predict where fire may travel in the event of an active fire situation.
+These programs and best practices are all described in this WMP.

 Despite all the efforts AEC might take in designing, redesigning, improving, replacing, and fire-hardening various elements of its overhead electric system, there will be some remaining potential risk that AEC's facilities might be the source of ignition for a fire.
-To address these risks, AEC has designed and implemented a number of operations, maintenance and inspection programs directly addressing fire prevention and the mitigation of effects from fires.
+To address these risks, AEC has designed and implemented several operations, maintenance, and inspection programs directly addressing fire prevention and mitigating fire effects.

-System Management: Quality Assurance and Quality Control
+E. System Management: Quality Assurance and Quality Control

-AEC is in the process of enhancing its system-management programs to assure that, to the extent possible, AEC's overhead system, facilities and equipment are unlikely to become the source of ignition for a fire.
+AEC is in the process of enhancing its system-management programs to assure that, to the extent possible, AEC's overhead system, facilities, and equipment are unlikely to become a fire ignition source.
 These programs generally encompass inspection and maintenance functions and have been modified to focus on minimizing the probability that damaged or aging facilities will provide the ignition source for a fire.
-Inspection and repair of the AEC distribution systems have particularly intensified in the District 2 and District 3.
+Inspection and repair of the AEC distribution systems have particularly intensified in District 2 and District 3.

-In addition, AEC has implemented Quality Assurance and Quality Control standards and programs throughout its service territory, with a special focus in the District 3 during fire season.
+In addition, AEC has implemented Quality Assurance and Quality Control standards and programs throughout its service territory, with a special focus in District 3 during fire season.
 These proactive programs are designed to identify potential structural and mechanical problems before they fail.
 Distribution facilities within both Districts are currently inspected intrusively on a five-year cycle and corrections are attempted in the same year before fire season begins.
 Where the facility in need of repair is owned by a party other than AEC, e.g., by a communication infrastructure provider, AEC will issue a notice to repair to the facility owner and work with the facility owner to ensure necessary repairs are completed promptly.
 AEC's operational goal, subject to permitting requirements and other exigencies and conditions, is to complete all facility and equipment repairs on an annual basis.

-Annual adjustments to the High-Fire Threat map, if any, will be reflected in the scope of the Quality Assurance and Quality Control program.
+Annual adjustments to the High Fire-Threat map, if any, will be reflected in the scope of the Quality Assurance and Quality Control program.

-Last, AEC closely monitors cost effective emerging technologies, legislative and regulatory changes, and evaluates the effectiveness of the plan following each PSPS or wildfire event to ensure best practices are utilized for the safety of staff, our facilities, our members, and our community.
+Last, AEC closely monitors cost-effective emerging technologies, legislative and regulatory changes, and evaluates the effectiveness of the plan following each PSPS or wildfire event to ensure best practices are utilized for the safety of staff, facilities, members, and the community.